 Izanagi's Journey to Yomi, the House of the Dead

-After grieving for Izanami a long time, Izanagi became determined to bring her back and set off for Yomi, the Land of the Dead.
+After grieving for Izanami for a long time, Izanagi became determined to bring her back and set off for Yomi, the Land of the Dead.
 Eventually, after a long and perilous journey, Izanagi came to a great mansion guarded at the front by fearsome demons.
-Creeping in through a back entrance, Izanagi found his wife and there was a joyful reunion.
+Creeping in through a back entrance, Izanagi found his wife, and there was a joyful reunion.
 Izanagi begged Izanami to return to the world with him, but she sadly replied that this was not possible as she had taken food while in Yomi.
 At Izanagi’s entreaty, however, she agreed to go and ask the resident kami if she could possibly go back with him.

 Before she went, Izanami asked her husband to promise not to go right inside the mansion.
-He agreed, but, after a whole day had passed and she did not return Izunami could wait no longer and went inside the mansion, looking for her, using a tooth of his comb as a torch.
+He agreed, but after a whole day had passed and she did not return, Izunami could wait no longer and went inside the mansion, looking for her, using a tooth of his comb as a torch.

 Wandering within the mansion by the frail light of his torch, Izunagi was horrified to come across the body of his wife, now apparent as just a rotten decaying corpse to which a number of recently born thunder-kami were still attached.
-In revulsion and terror, Izanagi turned to flee pursued by the spurned corpse of his wife, the thunder kami along with many warriors, and the hag of the House of the Dead.
+In revulsion and terror, Izanagi turned to flee, pursued by the spurned corpse of his wife, the thunder kami along with many warriors, and the hag of the House of the Dead.

 After fighting off his pursuers, Izanagi managed to imprison Izanami in the House of the Dead by rolling up a huge rock to block the way.
 The entrance to Yomi, covered by the rock, is said to be Ifuya Pass, at Izumo.
 Thenceforth, Izanami became known as Yomotsu-o-kami, Goddess of the Dead.